Codecademy/docs/content/python/concepts/built-in-functions/terms/input/input.md

 ---
 Title: "input()"
-Description: "Takes in a value from the user and converts the value into a string.
-This function is unique in that the environment creates a field to allow users to enter the value."
+Description: "Takes in a value from the user and converts the value into a string."
 Subjects:
   - "Computer Science"
   - "Data Science"